 Reasons to Use Technology in the Classroom

 - Technology enhances student attention.
-It can be a challenge to keep students engaged in their learning, so using technology can help to keep them focused by using a variety of tools to hold their attention.
+It can be a challenge to keep students engaged in their learning.
+Using technology can help to keep them focused by using a variety of tools to hold their attention.
 For example, quizzes, educational games, video clips, and other multimedia can make it more interesting for students.
 Visual learners might find videos, images, and graphs and charts more engaging than a lecture.
 Immersive experiences can keep learners focused and break up long lectures to hold attention.

 - Technology can encourage teamwork.
-Technology makes it easier than ever for students to collaborate and work in teams, which are sought-after skills in today’s workplace.
-Social media and collaborative tools like shared documents and the cloud can allow students to work together both at school and outside of school.
+Technology makes it easier than ever for students to collaborate and work in teams.
+Social media and collaborative tools like shared documents and the cloud can allow students to work together.
 Shared documents can help students collaborate, review each other’s work, and learn together.
 Working in teams prepares students for the future.

 - Technology can prepare students for the future.
 Technology is likely to play a growing role in the future, so learning about it now in school is one of the best ways to prepare students for careers.
 In the future, many jobs that now are done offline will have a growing technological component, so it’s important to ensure now that students will be ready to adapt to the marketplace as technology continues to change the shape of careers.